Posted On: January 1, 2026

 Period tracker apps offer numerous benefits, from tracking menstrual cycles and predicting ovulation to managing symptoms and providing health insights.
 However, these benefits come with the underlying concern of data collection and sharing practices.

 It's important to understand what data is being collected by period tracker apps, how it's used, and with whom it's shared.
 This information is often buried deep within lengthy and complex user agreements.
-Users should be wary of apps that collect excessive data, such as location, social media activity, or even purchase history, as this goes beyond what's necessary for their core functionality.
+Users should be careful of apps that collect excessive data, such as location, social media activity, or even purchase history, as this is beyond what's necessary for their core functionality.

 A key concern is the practice of data sharing with third-party entities.
 Period tracker apps may sell or share user data with advertisers, research firms, or even data brokers.
 This can lead to targeted advertising, profiling, and even potential misuse of sensitive information.

-The crux of the issue lies in the fact that most period tracker apps are not covered entities under HIPAA.
+The issue lies in the fact that most period tracker apps are not covered entities under HIPAA.
 This means they aren't legally bound by its data privacy regulations.
-This leaves users vulnerable to the app's data collection and sharing practices, with no guarantee of their information's security or confidentiality.
+This leaves users vulnerable to the app's data collection and sharing practices, with no guarantee of security or confidentiality.

 Case Study: The Flo App Controversy